53–55 Beach Street: Post-Development

 From the mid-1920s through the 1940s, the Loring Lane Company used the building for wood and willow ware sales and storage.
 It was noted through the 1940s as being one of the distributors of Beacon Wax (a "marvel of science" that has a "sensational effect on floors").

+20th and 21st Century

 From the 1960s to the 1980s, the building was occupied by the Appliance Packing and Warehousing Corporation.
 In recent decades, it was converted from warehouse use to office space and was home to the Montessori School of Manhattan until 2017, and WeWork until 2024.

+In 2026, 53–55 Beach Street was the location of the opening scene of Love Story, the critically acclaimed television series produced by Ryan Murphy around the whirlwind courtship and marriage of John F. Kennedy Jr. and Carolyn Bessette-Kennedy.